 - Sarthal to Bhaderwah is a beautiful ride.

 The route between Bhaderwah to Gulabgarh offers pretty much everything — smooth roads, gravel, big towns, open valleys, deep and suffocating gorges, you name it.

-Bypassing the town of Doda, you reach Kishtwar in nearly 2 to 3 hours, and that’s exactly when the ride becomes tougher and far memorable.
-With Chenab River flowing on your left, the Kishtwar-Keylong road takes you to roads much treacherous and beautiful.
+Bypassing the town of Doda, you reach Kishtwar in nearly 2 to 3 hours, and that’s exactly when the ride becomes tougher and far more memorable.
+With the Chenab River flowing on your left, the Kishtwar-Keylong road takes you to roads much more treacherous and beautiful.

 From Bhaderwah to Gulabgarh (especially when you cross Kishatwar, which is almost halfway) you will find the valley becoming quite narrow and dry at places, offering dramatic gorges and a steep fall of at least 500 meters.
 From Kishatwar, it takes at least 2 or 3 hours to drive.

 - The entire Bhaderwah to Gulabgarh takes around 5 hours at least.
 Starting at Kishtwar (Which is the middle point of this route) it takes around 2 to 3 hours to finish the ride, even if you stop a few times on the way.

 - Kishtwar is going to be the last big town on this route until you reach Killar, so get any repair work done as well as refuel your petrol tanks.

 - Thanks to the many guesthouses, accommodation shouldn’t be a problem on day 4.

 - Killar road is one of the top motorcycle trails in the Indian Himalayas.
 I loved the route myself so much that I ended up riding here again, during my trip to Sach Pass.